 Global Fund seeks $18 billion to end HIV, TB and malaria

-New York (AFP) – The Global Fund to Fight AIDS, Tuberculosis and Malaria will hold a donor conference Wednesday in New York, where it aims to raise at least $18 billion during an event hosted by US President Joe Biden.
+New York (AFP) – The Global Fund to Fight AIDS, Tuberculosis and Malaria on Wednesday sought to raise at least $18 billion at a donor conference led by US President Joe Biden, as decades of progress against the three diseases are set back by Covid.

-It is the highest ever "replenishment" goal set by the organization, and comes amid rising economic pressures -- both on donor countries and recipients -- following the Covid-19 pandemic and the food and energy crises caused by the Ukraine conflict.
+It is the highest ever "replenishment" goal set by the organization, which brings together governments, multilateral agencies, civil society groups and the private sector.

+"Setbacks are not destiny," USAID administrator Samantha Power told attendees.
+"We have the knowledge, the tools, and in the Global Fund, the right mechanism to regain ground and continue our push to end these diseases.
+What we need is the will."

-But spokeswoman Francoise Vanni told AFP she was buoyed by recent pledges -- including most recently 1.3 billion euros from Germany, which followed $6 billion from the United States and $1.08 billion from Japan -- that had brought the fund "about halfway" to its target.
+Before the event, Global Fund spokeswoman Francoise Vanni told AFP she was encouraged by early pledges -- including $6 billion from the United States, 1.3 billion euros from Germany and $1.08 billion from Japan -- that had brought the fund "about halfway" to its target.

 The amount is 30 percent more than that raised during the organization's sixth and most recent replenishment, hosted by President Emmanuel Macron of France in 2019, which raised a then-record $14 billion.

-The Global Fund was created in 2002 and brings together governments, multilateral agencies, bilateral partners, civil society groups, and the private sector to tackle the three deadly diseases, with new funding cycles usually every three years.
+The Global Fund was created in 2002, with new funding cycles usually every three years.

-Vanni said she hoped donors would look at the fund's track record of success -- last week it announced it had helped save 50 million lives over the past 20 years.

-What's more, "countries around the world realize that no one is safe until everyone is safe.
-We've been saying that during Covid-19, and we cannot lose that momentum."
+World Health Organization head Tedros Adhanom Ghebreyesus highlighted how life expectancy in Japan was 84 years, while in Lesotho it was just 50 years.

+"Much of that difference is due to the fact that HIV, TB and malaria still kill millions in the poorest communities of the poorest countries," he said.

 - Signs of recovery -